SamuelRahwa/King_County_Multiple_Linear_Regression/README.md

 **What are some reasons why your analysis might not fully solve the business problem?**

-> Multicollinearity was a problem because it undermines the statistical significance of an independent variable (Price).
-Other things being equal, the larger the standard error of a regression coefficient, the less likely it is that this coefficient will be statistically significant.
+> Multicollinearity was a problem because it undermines the statistical significance of Price.

 **What else could you do in the future to improve this project?**

-> The use of an expanded dataset with more home features or our various datasets included from the surrounding cites and counties
+> The use of an expanded dataset with more home features/engineered or our various datasets included from the surrounding counties.

 ***